Revenue Generating B2B Sales Funnel Models for 2022

 There are many structures that can help sales teams pinpoint their priorities when it comes to sales funnels.
 Each sales team will find differences in the format of their optimized sales funnel; those differences depend on the needs, goals, and makeup of both the sales team and the buyer persona.

-The most widely-adopted sales funnel format is the AIDA framework, which stands for Awareness – Interest – Desire – Action.
+The most widely adopted sales funnel format is the AIDA framework, which stands for Awareness – Interest – Desire – Action.
 Other popular frameworks include the Forrester model, McKinsey’s Loyalty Loop, the Heinz Bowtie, and the conversion funnel.

 The AIDA Model

-The AIDA sales funnel format is widely considered the “standard” for most traditional and many non-traditional sales funnels.
+The AIDA model sales funnel format is widely considered the “standard” for most traditional and many non-traditional sales funnels.

 AIDA addresses the four primary thought stages a buyer travels through as they prepare to purchase your product: awareness, interest, decision, and action.

-In the desire stage of the sales funnel, the prospect is almost looking for a reson to say yes to you.
-They’ve evaluated their options and are pretty sure that yours could be the best-fit solution.
+- Desire: prospects have evaluated their options and are pretty sure that yours could be the best-fit solution.

-The action phase makes or breaks the entire deal.
-Here, prospects choose whether to sign a contract with you, reconsider another offer, or shy away from solving their problem until a later date.
+- Action: prospects choose whether to sign a contract with you, reconsider another offer, or shy away from solving their problem until a later date.

 The AIDA framework was developed by Elmo St. Lewis all the way back in 1898.
 Despite its simplicity, the model has stood the test of time.